MSIA/MSiA400_GrandTeton/weekly_update/week2_update.md

 1. For each generated image, try to generate more features for model fitting

+WHAT FEATURES DO YOU HAVE IN MIND?
+DON'T CREATE FEATURES BY HAVING THE SIMULATED IMAGES IN MIND, BUT RATHER THE TRUE IMAGES.

 2. Once we finalize our feature vector we will move forward to the next step of developing a classifier that can predict Go/NoGo from the input feature vector of any image.